jonsamp/TacoTime/README.md

 - Taco joints now only include open restaurants.
 - Now displays your neighborhood.
 - Many many bug fixes and performance improvements.

+### 4/11/16 Change-log
+- Added loading animation when app is getting your location.
+- Fixed issue where navigating back to home page, then asking for results again would show a blank page.